claireleblanc/GPSeq-Pipeline/docker/GPSeq_processing-main/README.md

 1. copy a tempalte run_projXXX.sh
 2. change the proj ID.
 3. provide the correct path to the projXXX folder.
-4. procide the correct path to the reference folder.
+4. provide the correct path to the reference folder.
 5. make sure the names of config files are in correct format.